 6:00am — I’m still tired, but I’m so hungry I can’t sleep anymore.
 I try checking in on social media stuff on my phone in order to try to convince my body I’m too tired to get up.

 6:30am — Breakfast done.
-I move onto working on my to-do list for the day.
-I’ve been using these daily “command center” printables (which I’ll share soon) and they are working beautifully for me.
+I move on to working on my to-do list for the day.
+I’ve been using these daily “command center” printables, and they are working beautifully for me.
 I love them so much more than a standard big, bulky paper planner.
-Craig wakes up sometime in here, he heads downstairs to do a quick workout before he has to get ready for work.
+Craig wakes up sometime in here, and he heads downstairs to do a quick workout before he has to get ready for work.

 6:35am — I’ve reached my fill of CNN (seriously, I want to hear ALL the news, not just 30 minutes on one big, flashy news story that has no new information followed by 30 seconds glancing over other headlines—CNN is so terrible), so I turn off the TV and turn on NPR.
 Ahhh, much better.

 7:00am — List and schedule are all done, so I move onto some computer housekeeping.
 I check to make sure my post went up.
 I reply to any comments that have questions.
 I sort through my email and reply to any that need addressing.
 I balance our checkbook register (which is online).
 I achieve sweet, glorious inbox zero!

 7:15am — Sit down and chat with Craig while he eats his breakfast.
 And snuggle with the fluffy Puppyface.
 Craig works a varied schedule, so it’s nice to have mornings with him on his later days.
 Craig tries to convince me that I need to learn how to ice skate, so I can get on the ice with our daughter when she gets into hockey (because she obviously will since she’s the daughter of a Canadian).
 I’m not so sure.
 I’m quite happy on my iceless ground without blades strapped to my shoes.